Please ensure Javascript is enabled for purposes of website accessibility FAQs | University of West Florida

 The role of the Office of Compliance and Ethics is to help ensure that we meet these demands.
 This is done through collaborative relationships with Subject Matter Experts, or Compliance Partners, who are spread out across the University landscape.
 Together we work diligently to ensure no rule or regulation is overlooked and UWF continues to hold itself to the highest standards of compliance and ethics.

-First and foremost, WE ARE ALL RESPONSIBLE for compliance--it's everyone's responsibility.
+First and foremost, we are all responsible for compliance.
+It's everyone's responsibility.
 "Compliance" covers federal reporting responsibilities, but it also covers internal rules such as the employee code of conduct or conflict of interest reporting.
 We all must play our part in order to maintain compliance.

 If you are looking for specific area guidance on compliance, there are Compliance Partners spread out across the university who are the subject matter experts.
 If you would like to find out who your representative is, contact our Chief Compliance Officer Matt Packard (x6070).